-Technology has never made it easier to work remotely and yet Yahoo has banned employees from working from home, so why is it that, although there has been an increase in employees working remotely from home that it is not the “norm”?
+Technology has never made it easier to work remotely and yet Yahoo has banned employees from working from home, why is it that?
+Although there has been an increase in employees working remotely from home, it is still not the “norm”?

 Flexible working is not just about changing the hours and days that employees work the location is also a consideration.

 Changes to legislation now mean that any employee with 26 weeks service can request to work flexibly.
 Serious consideration should be given to whether working from home would be an option for your business.